Introduction

 - the teacher acts as an organizer and moderator: sets the framework, supports meaningful discussion, helps maintain criteria, and "returns" to the conditions of the problem;

-- direct communication of the finished solution is minimized and is allowed only at the generalization/recording stage.
+- direct communication of the message of a ready-made solution is allowed only at the end of the problem solving process at the generalization/recording stage.

-It is this structure that ensures the transition from "group activity" to joint learning activities as a means of mastering the content.
+It is this structure that ensures the transition from "group activities" to joint learning activity as a means of mastering the content.

-Research Hypothesis: The system of practical courses ensures the mastery of the basic concepts of cultural-historical psychology and the principles of organizing educational activities; This is evident in the students' productive work—the development of lesson scenarios implemented as a joint solution to a learning task (Practicum 4).
+Research hypothesis: The system of master's degree practicums ensures mastery of the basic concepts of cultural-historical psychology and the principles of organizing learning activity.
+This is reflected in the students' productive work—the development of lesson scenarios implemented as a joint solution of learning problems by children (Practicum 4).

 Research objectives:

-- To identify and assess the level of proficiency in the basic concepts of the RE system based on an analysis of reports for Practicum 1;
+- To identify and assess the level of proficiency in the basic concepts of the DL system based on an analysis of reports for Practicum 1;

-- To identify and assess the level of proficiency in the basic concepts of the RE system based on an analysis of lesson fragment scripts ( Practicum 4).
+- To identify and assess the level of proficiency in the basic concepts of the DL system based on an analysis of lesson fragment scenarios (Practicum 4).

 - Content analysis of texts (100 reports for Practicum 1 and 100 reports for Practicum 2);